Alexissmart1/visual-systems-logbook/Lab 2/readme.md

 ```
 <img width="1045" height="266" alt="image" src="https://github.com/user-attachments/assets/876700d8-101f-4f39-aaba-9c3a0e90f20d" />

+Notes:
+Image is split into its 3 channels, red, green, and blue colour channels.
+The data type is uint8, which represents pixel intensities

 # Task 12 - Map RGB image to HSV space and into separate channels

 ```